 Documentation: The Bad, The Worse, The Ugly

 Over the years I’ve heard estimates about how much of a design cycle is eaten up by the documentation process.
 The conservative numbers are as low as 10% but I’ve seen other stats that say up to 40%!
 That’s a staggering amount of time to spend on something that doesn’t add any value to your design.
 That’s right – good documentation adds absolutely NO value to your design.
 It won’t make it any better than what you’ve put into your PCB design system.
-The best it can do is properly and accurately take what you’ve done and transfer it to paper (or virtual paper in the form of a PDF).
+The best it can do is properly and accurately take what you’ve done and transfer it to paper or virtual paper in the form of a print to file (PDF).
 You should be spending as little time on this as possible, so you can get back to what you have a passion for (and get paid for) — designing.
 Of course, you don’t want to cut corners either.
 The consequences of poor documentation can range from time lost resulting from back and forth emails and phone calls with the fab shop to incorrectly produced boards.
 Neither of those makes you look good.

 Well, no use complaining about it.
-Let’s get going on those drawings.
+Let’s get going on that drawing editor.
 Hopefully you’ve got your sheet border saved off in a library somewhere.
 Otherwise you’re in for an exciting hour of hand drawing.
 Maybe your MCAD guy has something that you can DXF in.
 Copy and paste from the last design?
 I guess that’ll have to do.
 (Wait, was that the one the board house called you back about because the fab notes called out an old IPC spec?)
 It’ll have to do.
 Moving on!

 Let’s create an assembly drawing with the top and bottom views of the board.
 All on one sheet?
 Nope.
 Can’t do it that way.
 Add some side views to see the profile of board since you added all those nice STEP models to your PCB.
 In the same file?
 Hmm — can’t seem to do that either.
 You’ll have to settle for a JPEG.
 Maybe more copy and pasting is in order.
 What layers need to be turned on to get the CAD drawing that you want?
 Hard to tell with this tiny preview window that doesn’t show any detail.
-Just print it to PDF and take look.
+Just print to file (PDF) and take look.
 Not right?
 Just do it over.
 You’ve got time.

-The fab drawing is pretty straightforward.
+The fab drawing editor is pretty straightforward.
 How hard can that be?
 You may want a layer stack cross-section.
 Just hope that the board stackup doesn’t change in the next design revision because you’ll have to redraw it from scratch.
 If you had the time, you’d draw cross-section graphics of all of your typical layer stacks and put them in a library somewhere.
 But you don’t have the time, do you?
 There are plenty of ways of making your processes more efficient but having been in this industry for over 20 years, one thing I’ve seen over and over is that very few people make the time to become more efficient.
 Why?
 You know the reasons.
 There’s always another project to move on to, you’re fighting with your software and wasting time with manual processes like documentation, and so on.